GHROTIC/xu-mini-m-guide/README.md

 - n0: Scraper Requires compatible Wifi or Ethernet USB Dongle.
 Dongle compatability varries based on OS.
 - n1: Scraper is working on Stock Firmware V1 but broken on Stock Firmware V2.
 - n2: Rocknix has the option to immediately open a game and continue at the last auto save state when opening a rom file (Retroarch Only).
 - n3: Some Portmaster Games will not work due to outdated libraries.
-Requires additional Pak file from RY on MinUI.
+Requires additional Pak file from Ry to support Portmaster on MinUI.
 - n4: Requires Ry Pak: https://github.com/ryanmsartor/XU-Mini-M-Custom-MinUI-Paks

 <br>